Adventures of Mom: Ultimate Family Halloween Edition

 Store Bought Costumes

-Of course, if you are a last minute panster, you can always run over to your local store or grab a costume from Amazon.com (free shipping with Prime!).
+Of course, if you are a last minute panster, you can always run over to your local store or grab a costume from an online store.
 It saves fighting the fabric-store crowds, bad sewing jobs (of which I am notorious!) & makeup on your towels.
-And there are plenty of costumes to choose from like Super Mario, Steampunk Princess, Anything from 5 Nights of Freddie, their favorite Disney Descendants character, the Incredible Hulk- and Batman, of course.
+And there are plenty of costumes to choose from like Super Mario, Steampunk Princess, Anything from 5 Nights of Freddie, The Incredibles, Thor and other Avengers- Spiderman and a plethora of witches.
 This year stores seem to be promoting a lot of male costumes with bulk- fake rippling muscles (do they think we’ve become wimps?).

 A visit to your local pumpkin picking patch is a must this time of year.
 It has been our family tradition since the kids were little.
 Here are 5 things you should do at your local picking patch.